Archive for Eat Your Vegetables

 pumpkin pie ice cream

 There are two reasons why I shouldn’t eat ice cream right now.
 First, it’s the dead of winter.
-Second, it’s not very healthy.
+Second, it’s not healthy.
 To both those rules, I say, “I don’t care.”
 Why are ice cream cravings supposed to turn off just because it’s not summer?
-It’s never too cold for ice cream.

 While I’m breaking the rules, why not enjoy pumpkin pie ice cream right now?
-Thanksgiving is so over, but like Maida Heatter says, pumpkin ice cream “has no season.”
+Thanksgiving’s long gone, but like Maida Heatter says, pumpkin ice cream “has no season.”

 Whenever I make macaroons, I always freeze leftover egg yolks so I’ll have them for custard-based ice cream, like the one below.
 Just remember to add 1 1/2 teaspoons sugar or 1/8 teaspoon salt for every four yolks (and label them!), so they don’t get gelatinous.
 If you have the opposite problem and have too many whites, you can freeze those too, but I heard they don’t whip as well for meringues.